- Research Brief, Issue #16: (November 2018) Why so much Blackness?: Race in the Dissertation Topics and Research of Black Male Doctoral Students

 The Message, Hope, and Reality of College Readiness: Exploring the Experiences of Dual Credit Latinx Students

-Authors: Dr. Taryn Ozuna Allen.
-Assistant Professor in the Department of Educational Leadership and Policy Studies at the University of Texas at Arlington, Melissa Thompson doctoral student in the Educational Leadership and Policy Studies Department at UT Arlington, and Dr. Maria Martinez-Cosio, Associate Vice Provost for Faculty Affairs at UT Arlington.
+Authors: Dr. Taryn Ozuna Allen, Assistant Professor, University of Texas at Arlington, Melissa Thompson, doctoral student, University of Texas at Arlington, and Dr. Maria Martinez-Cosio, Associate Vice Provost for Faculty Affairs, University of Texas at Arlington

-Authors: Antonio Duran, M.S., doctoral student at Ohio State University and David Perez Ph.D., Assistant Professor in the Department of Educational Leadership at Miami University in Oxford.
+Authors: Antonio Duran, M.S., doctoral student, Ohio State University and David Perez Ph.D., Assistant Professor, Miami University in Oxford.

 How to Measure Student Success?
 Towards Consideration of Student Resilience as a Metric of Success in Institutional Accountability Frameworks

-Author: Elvira J. Abrica, Ph.D., Assistant Professor in Education Administration, at the University of Nebraska-Lincoln.
+Author: Elvira J. Abrica, Ph.D., Assistant Professor, University of Nebraska-Lincoln.

 Latino Men and Masculinities: Community College Transfer Experiences in Texas, California, and Florida

-Authors: Sarah L. Rodriguez, Ph.D., Assistant Professor in Community College Leadership/Higher Education, at Iowa State University, Marissa Vasquez, Ed.D., Assistant Professor in the Department of Administration, Rehabilitation, and Postsecondary Education (ARPE) at San Diego State University (SDSU), and Cristobal Salinas Jr., Ph.D., is an Assistant Professor in the Educational Leadership and Research Methodology Department, in the College of Education, at Florida Atlantic University.
+Authors: Sarah L. Rodriguez, Ph.D., Assistant Professor, Iowa State University, Marissa Vasquez, Ed.D., San Diego State University (SDSU), and Cristobal Salinas Jr., Ph.D., Assistant Professor, Florida Atlantic University

 This Project MALES research brief focuses on how masculinity influences the community college to four-year university transfer experience.
 Further, the phenomenological study referenced in this brief focused on examining the lived socialization and masculinities experiences of 36 undergraduate Latino men who had transferred from a community college to a four-year university in Texas, California, or Florida.
 Participants were over the age of 18, self-identified as Latino or Hispanic, self-identified as men, had transferred from a community college to a four-year institution, and were currently enrolled as undergraduate students at a four-year public institution.
 This study was guided by the following research questions: 1) What prior gender socialization experiences do men bring with them as they transition from the community college to the four-year college experience?
 2) How do masculinities and identity conflicts affect male students’ attitudes and behaviors during this transition?